plukacs/lab-governance/README.md

 ##### Policy: Office hygiene (mandatory for all roles and circles)
 Leave the office clean every day.
 Do not risk that someone else, who walks in with a guest would feel ashamed.
 Or just throws up.
+- general cleaning (washing-up, vacuum-cleaning etc.) is outsourced to a cleaning lady, coming every Monday
 - clean your desk everyday after yourself: no food, no dirty dishes
 - clean common spaces / meeting desks after using it
 - use dishwasher according to the magnet on the front (clean/dirty).
 If it is possible put your dirty dishes in the dishwasher.
 Take clean dishes out and put them to their place.
 - the last person leaving should start the dishwasher
-- collect the trash selectively
+- collect the trash selectively and take it down if it is full
 - take the trash bag down if it is full and put in a new one
 - do not disturb the meetings of others with loud noise
+- make sure to clear the fridge every Friday, as the cleaning lady if throwing out old food from the fridge each  Monday

 ##### Policy: Stand-ups
 Separate circle standups.
 Each circle is free to decide if they have a standup or not.